guangyangai/CarND-Vehicle-Detection-P5/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
-To reduce false positives, I applied heatmap method define in the 6th cell of the notebook.
+To enhance the performance of the classifier, I applied an ROI masked based on the left locations in the image.
+So the search for vehicle is only within the ROI.
+The locations of the left lane are detected using the code from last project.
+An example is as below:
+![alt text][image4]

 Here are some results on the test images:
 ![alt text][image5]
 ![alt text][image6]
-![alt text][image7]

 ---